 - Little maintenance is required.

-- No pulse reading function;
+- The fitness monitor does not have a pulse reading function;

-- No bottle holder.
+- There is not a bottle holder.

 Exerpeutic Indoor Cycling Bike 4208 Summary

 The Exerpeutic 4208 is an indoor cycling bike for home use.
 It features a durable frame made of oval steel tubing, and it comes equipped with a manual friction resistance system, 17.6 lbs flywheel, and Bluetooth connectivity.
 In addition, it is compatible with the MyCloudFitness (MCF) app, which allows you to track your progress online and monitor your workout metrics during exercising.

 Moreover, it’s a relatively decent stationary bike for all types of spin workouts, interval training, stamina development, and weight loss.